 \subsubsection{Gauge fixing}

-The bcs that we are going to consider here, are going to require choosing the radial component as where group element $b$ depends only on radial coordinate.
+The bcs that we consider here, require choosing the radial component as where group element $b$ depends only on radial coordinate.
 This has been referred to as partial fixing to radial gauge \cite{Grumiller:2016kcp} and it has been standardly used in the analysis of Chern-Simons action because it simplifies the later analysis, and it is also a choice that is always possible \cite{Campoleoni:2010zq}.
-In the both cases of bcs that we are going to impose, we are going to use form of the gauge field.
+In both cases of bcs that we impose, we use form of the gauge field.